 There is too much ‘woo woo’ – stuff that doesn’t make sense in the normal world of business and commerce.
 Neuro – what – plasticity!

-I have to admit I have met this head-on for myself.
-When I attended my first yoga retreat in India some of the other participants – white guys wearing a loincloth, prayer beads and namaste written on their forehead – looked a little hardcore and my lululemon outfit looked a little out of place.
+I have to admit it is daunting as I experienced when I attended my first Indian yoga retreat – it all looked a little hardcore and my lululemon outfit looked a little out of place.
 “Pilates isn’t Yoga you know!”

-But I persisted and watched them all get hammered on booze, and locally grown cannabis.
-Not as woo-woo as I first thought.
-Not everyone can freestyle handstand while chanting Deepak Chopra’s latest incantations, but being realistic about what you can and want to do is very empowering and freeing.
+But I persisted and I learned to appreciate my own strengths and limitations and know that not everyone can freestyle handstand while chanting Deepak Chopra’s latest meditation.
+I did learn that being realistic about what you can, and want to do, is very empowering and freeing.

 2. Health Coaches are too complicated